 - Now.
 The final step.
 Have students choose one of their two remaining cards as their most important value.

 - Whew!
 Congratulate the students for doing that difficult mental exercise.

 As with many of the activities in this section, changing the theme of the activity to meet other goals can be effective.
 Instead of values, use your school virtues, leadership characteristics, or another theme that the group is working on.

 Facilitator Tips and Notes

 1. For maximum effect, the facilitator should add in an element of drama to this process.
 Pausing, pacing, and tone can create an atmosphere of intrigue that can lead to a more engaging environment.

 2. You may find students protesting that it’s too hard to keep narrowing these down!
 That’s ok!
 Keep it lighthearted and use student struggle as part of the reflective discussion at the end of the activity

 1. Reflecting on student’s process is where the impact of this activity lies.
 Invite students into a discussion using these prompts (in this order, more or less).

-• Share how you chose your top quality out of so many options.
+- Share how you chose your top value out of so many options.
 Explain why your choice is most important to you.

-• Share which qualities were the first ones that you got rid of.
+- Share which values were the first ones that you got rid of.
 Explain why you discarded those first.

-• Notice what the class/group chose as their collective top characteristics.
+- Notice what the class/group chose as their collective top values.

-2. Students can take their “final” card—the one with their most important leadership trait—and decorate and embellish the word.
+2. Students can take their “final” card—the one with their most important value—and decorate and embellish the word.
 Put these up in the class, or tape them on binders, as a reminder of the individual values that each student brings to the community.